bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 ## Installation

-To give it a try you will need a clean installation of Eclipse Luna.
-The Kotlin plugin is available from the Eclipse Marketplace.
-The easiest way to install the Kotlin plugin is to drag-and-drop this button into a running Eclipse window:
+To give it a try you will need a clean installation of  [Eclipse Luna](https://www.eclipse.org/downloads/) .
+The Kotlin plugin is available from the <em>Eclipse Marketplace</em>.
+The easiest way to install the Kotlin plugin is to <strong>drag-and-drop this button into a running Eclipse window</strong>:

 {% raw %}
 <p><a class="drag" href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2257536" title="Drag to your running Eclipse workspace to install Kotlin Plugin for Eclipse"><img alt="Drag to your running Eclipse workspace to install Kotlin Plugin for Eclipse" data-recalc-dims="1" src="https://i2.wp.com/marketplace.eclipse.org/sites/all/themes/solstice/_themes/solstice_marketplace/public/images/btn-install.png?w=640&amp;ssl=1"/></a><br/>
 <span id="more-1945"></span></p>
 {% endraw %}

-Alternatively, you can use Help -> Eclipse Marketplace… menu, or the following update site:
+Alternatively, you can use <em>Help -&gt; Eclipse Marketplace…</em> menu, or the following update site:

 {% raw %}
 <p></p>